This post is a review about the Dr. Pore Tightening Glacial Clay Mask.

 The Dr. Pore Tightening Glacial Clay Mask didn't hydrate my skin at all so if you're looking for a mask to solely hydrate your skin, there are better options out there.

-As for my whiteheads, I didn't see any difference which was a bit disappointing; perhaps if I incorporate it weekly into my skin care routine I would.
+As for my whiteheads, I didn't see any difference which was a bit disappointing.

-The cooling effect doesn't last long, if left more than 15 minutes it will start to itch intensely and washing it off is hard.
+The cooling effect doesn't last long, if left more than 15 minutes it will start to itch intensely and washing it off is hard and a mess.

 This mask is said to be suited for all skin types, although, the mask was very soothing for me I have read that some people with sensitive skin haven't responded well.